 BAMBOO NURSERIES OF EUROPE

-If you’re in France, Germany or the Low Countries, check out the Esprit Bambou nursery in Mommenheim, France, close to Strasbourg and the German border.
+If you’re in France, Germany or the Low Countries, Vista Verde is the source for live bamboo.
+With more than 30 years in the business, this multigenerational enterprise, led by Jan and Mark Oprins, started providing bamboo plants and expertise to Europeans long before it was trendy.
+You might also check out the Esprit Bambou nursery in Mommenheim, France, close to Strasbourg and the German border.

 There’s also the Kimmei Bamboo Nursery in the Netherlands, with a vast selection of about 300 bamboo species.
 Not every species is available at any given time, but their nursery is well worth a visit.
 Hours are subject to change, so call ahead if you’re making a long drive.
 They also ship live bamboo within Western Europe; contact them for details.